Learn more about Road and Gravel tires specific questions and how to improve your personal riding experience here.

 The most commonly used tires are clincher tires (sometimes also described as "tube type").
 They are ridden with a separate inner tube which you directly put into the tire when mounting it onto the wheel.

-Tubeless and Tubeless Ready (TR) tires can be used without tubes.
+Tubeless and Tubeless Ready (TR) tyres can be used without tubes.
 In order to improve puncture protection and to seal the tire against externally caused harms we recommend using ContiRevo Sealant.

 Tubeless Ready tires are designed to be used with and without additional tubes, as per personal preference.

 Tubular tires, a real classic in road cycling, are glued onto the wheel rim and would remain in place even if the pressure drops.
 Their tube is directly sewed into the tire.
 This special construction may improve stopping capability.